publicinsightnetwork/rframe/README.md

 Rframe
 ================

 PHP ORM.
-Originally build for the Public Insight Network.
+Originally built for the Public Insight Network.
 See the LICENSE file.